PrisonTeam/Prison/docs/prison_docs_107_setting_up_pestiges.md

 In order to add prestige ranks, you add them just like you add ranks, but you specify the prestige ladder within the command.

-You can name them anything you want, but in our example below we are using p1, p2, etc, with the prestige tag values of `+` for the first prestige rank, then the following would be `+2`, `+3`, etc...
+You can name them anything you want, but in our example below we are using p1, p2, etc, with the prestige tag values of `+` for the first prestige rank, then the following would be `+2`, `+3`, etc., wrapped in square brackets and colored.

 Here is an example of adding the first two prestige ranks.
 These are the commands: